dipalpat/tap-buildpacks-workshop/session-3.md

-# Session 3 - Stack and Buildpack Update
+# Session 3 - Tanzu Stack and Buildpack Update
+This section relies on setup done in Session 2.

 ## Update Azure Java Buildpack to 9.14.0 from 9.13.0
 Change the name in ***resources/azure-java-buildpack-9.0.14.yaml*** to match the clusterbuildpack create in session 2 ex azure-java-ns1.
 This will ensure only your resource is updated.
 ```shell